Attending a Meeting

 The Governing Board welcomes your attendance and appreciates your interest in Mesa students.
 Informed and involved community members who support education will help Mesa Public Schools in preparing young people for the work place.

-Regular meetings are generally held on the second and fourth Tuesdays of the month.
-Meetings begin at 5 p.m. in the Board Room, 549 N. Stapley Drive, Mesa.
+Regular meetings are generally held on the second and fourth Tuesdays of the month in the Board Room, 549 N. Stapley Drive, Mesa.
 Meetings begin at 6:30 p.m., unless otherwise indicated in the public meeting notice and meeting agenda.

 Regular meetings include:

 - Action items such as personnel matters, the consent agenda, policy adoptions and other issues.
 The consent agenda contains items that are considered with one vote; the Board may pull any of the items and take a separate vote.